-So you’ve conceived, gone through pregnancy and then had your baby (and let’s not overlook what an important and transformative process it is to birth a small human).
+At this point, you’ve conceived, gone through pregnancy and then had your baby (and let’s not overlook what an important and transformative process it is to birth a small human– hashtag, matrescence).
 Now comes the next big thing on the to-do list: you need to learn how to feed them.

 One must acknowledge that you are also at this same time recovering from pregnancy and birth as well as learning to take care of yourself in a very new way – with a baby.
 Suffice it to say, there is a lot of change happening consciously and subconsciously at this time.

-Now back to breastfeeding: so many of us enter motherhood without knowing that breastfeeding might even be a challenge.
+The majority of us enter motherhood without knowing that breastfeeding can be a challenge.
 We are told it’s free (though that’s only if you don’t place a value on a woman’s time and care) and we often think, ‘it’s so natural’… translation: we assume it just happens without any effort.

 Many mums are blissfully unaware that breastfeeding is a highly nuanced and bespoke skill requiring women and their babies to pay close attention to each other and learn an entire skill set in the early days and weeks after birth.